JoaoManoelFontes/Project-discordBot/readme.md

 * Install the dependencies `npm install` or `yarn install`
 * Create a .env file and add the variables acording to the .env.example file
 * Run the bot `npm start` or `yarn start`
+* To know the commands, type `!comandos` on the discord chat